Fundamental Factorization of a GLSM, Part I: Construction: Overview of the construction

 \item[$(2)$] For $1 \leq i \leq r$ there exist \newterm{smooth evaluation maps} $\op{ev}^i \colon \square \to I\cc T$ which are $\CC^*_R$-equivariant. \item[$(3)$] \begin{enumerate} \item The vanishing locus of $\beta$ is canonically isomorphic to $LG_{g,r}(\cc T, d)$, \item the common vanishing locus of $\alpha$ and $\beta$ is canonically isomorphic with $LG_{g,r}(\cc Z, d)$ (see Proposition~\ref{p:Ksupp} and~\ref{l:finalsupp}) for which $\op{ev}^i$ maps and $\stab$ maps are compatible, and \item the composition $-\alpha^\vee \circ \beta$ is equal to $-(\boxplus_{i = 1}^r \op{ev}^i)^*(w)$. \end{enumerate} \end{enumerate} Note that in $(3.\text{c})$ above, we endow $I \cc T$ with a superpotential, which we also call $w$ by abuse of notation, via composition with the natural morphism $I \cc T \to \cc T$.
 Given the above, we define the Koszul factorization

 which is supported on $LG_{g,n}(\cc Z, d)$.
 We call this the {\it fundamental factorization}.
 It will play the role of the virtual fundamental class for $LG_{g,n}(\cc Z, d)$.
-Namely, $K_{g,r, d}$ defines a Fourier--Mukai transform $\Phi_{K_{g,r, d}}$ for categories of factorizations,
+Namely, the Koszul factorization defines a Fourier--Mukai transform $\Phi_{K_{g,r, d}}$ for categories of factorizations,

 i.e.

 The induced map on Hochschild homology (after being suitably adjusted by an appropriate Todd class modification), intermixed with an HKR morphism from Hochschild homology to cohomology gives us a collection of invariants (see \S\ref{s:GLSMinvs} the precise formulation).
 In a sequel \cite{CKFGS} we show that the set of these invariants for all $g, r, d$, form a cohomological field theory.